Why Invest in UK Property in 2022?

 With this FDI signifying the potential of the UK, more global businesses are taking the opportunity to open additional offices across the country.
 While London has long been the obvious choice for companies, the growing popularity of additional cities has seen a surge in regional office spaces.

 For example, Birmingham is in the midst of an ambitious regeneration scheme, and with the city growing in residents and amenities, its commercial hub is expanding.
-More recently, the likes of PwC, HSBC and Goldman and Sachs have announced Birmingham office spaces.
+In fact, the likes of PwC, HSBC and Goldman Sachs have all made big moves to the second city, demonstrating that business is booming in the UK and large global companies have faith in the British economy.

 Frequently Asked Questions